-Christopher Logan
+Christopher Logan15

 A3.
 I see a lot of new tech coming to challenge the "old guard".
 EMR technology was never built to actually treat patients, they are glorified accounting systems which is why we are seeing physician burnout because of the required documentation to create a bill.